 Yet when something goes wrong, it can also be a nerve-racking experience.
 When we travel it's easy to let our guards down, making tourists an easy target for thieves and pickpockets.
 There's no worse feeling than having your finances compromised when you're away from home.

 Follow these tips, and your money will be better protected wherever you travel.

 Beware of deals: Some travel scams happen before you even depart.
 Be cautious of any calls or websites offering free or deeply discounted travel deals.
 It's recommended to only book with reputable sites or through a professional travel agent.
 Remember, if a deal looks too good to be true, it probably is.

-Empty your wallet - When travelling, it's best to keep the contents of your wallet to a minimum.
+Empty your wallet: When travelling, it's best to keep the contents of your wallet to a minimum.
 I suggest just one credit card, your debit card, a single piece of ID, and a little bit of cash.
-There's no need to carry non-essential cards, or items such as your Social Insurance Number card or birth certificate.
+There's no need to carry non-essential cards, or items such as your Social Insurance Number or birth certificate.

-Watch out for suspicious ABMs - Speak with your bank about any partner ABM networks that you can use while travelling.
+Watch out for suspicious ABMs: Check with your bank about any partner ABM networks that you can use while travelling.
 You can also check with VISA and Mastercard for their partner ABMs.
 You'll want to avoid individual machines, which may not be as secure or may charge you a higher exchange rate.
 Don't forget to always cover the keypad when entering your PIN.

-Look up common scams - In many places around the world, there are some common scams you should look out for.
-Broken taxi meters, “free" religious items or bracelets, child beggars, and spills on your clothing are just a few ways scammers try to get at your money.
+Look up common scams: In many places around the world, there are some common scams you should look out for.
+Broken taxi meters, “free" religious items or bracelets, and spills on your clothing are just a few ways scammers try to get at your money.
 Always research local scams before you depart.

 No matter how prepared you are, there's still a chance that you may become a victim.
 Just prepare as best you can and don't let thieves ruin your travels.